top of page

 How much does a session cost?

-As recommended by the Psychology Association of Alberta (PAA) fee guidelines, the session fee per clinical hour is $220.
-If this fee is prohibitive, please have a conversation with me as sliding scale fees are available.
+As recommended by the Psychology Association of Alberta (PAA) fee guidelines, the session fee per clinical hour is $235.
+If this fee is prohibitive, please have a conversation with me as sliding scale fees may be available.

-What does it mean to be a Registered Psychologist?
+What does it mean to be a registered psychologist (RPsych)?

 Is everything we talk about confidential?